The Jackson 5: 1972–1976: Decline

-The Jacksons CBS/Epic Records
+1976–1989: CBS/Epic Records

 In November 1976, following the debut of the family's weekly variety series, the Jacksons released their self-titled CBS debut under the Philadelphia International subsidiary, produced by Gamble & Huff.
 Featuring "Enjoy Yourself" and "Show You the Way to Go", the album went gold but failed to generate the sales the brothers had enjoyed while at Motown.
 A follow-up, Goin' Places, fizzled.
 Renewing their contract with Epic, the Jacksons were allowed full creative control on their next recording, Destiny, released in December 1978.
+By 1979, the Jacksons had sold 90 million records.
 Featuring their best-selling Epic single to date, "Shake Your Body (Down to the Ground)", written by Michael and Randy, the album sold over a million copies.
-Its follow-up, 1980's Triumph, also sold a million copies, spawning hits such as "Lovely One" and "Can You Feel It".
+Its follow-up, 1980's Triumph, also sold a million copies, spawning hits such as "Lovely One", "This Place Hotel" and "Can You Feel It".
 In 1981, they released their fifth album, a live album that eventually sold half a million copies.
 The live album was culled from recordings of performances on their Triumph Tour.

-In between the releases of Destiny and Triumph, Michael released the best-selling solo effort, Off the Wall.
+In between the releases of Destiny and Triumph, Michael released his first solo effort under Epic, Off the Wall.
 Its success led to rumors of Michael's alleged split from his brothers.
-After Triumph, Michael worked on his second Epic solo release, which was released in November 1982 as Thriller, which later went on to become the best-selling album of all time, winning eight Grammy Awards including Album of the Year, plus producing two number one hit singles, "Billie Jean" and "Beat It", and three breakthrough MTV music videos, "Billie Jean", "Beat It", and the 14-minute zombie-themed music video "Thriller".
+After Triumph, Michael worked on his second Epic solo release, which was released in November 1982 as Thriller, which later went on to become the best-selling album of all time, winning eight Grammy Awards including Album of the Year, plus producing two number-one hit singles, "Billie Jean" and "Beat It", and three breakthrough MTV music videos, "Billie Jean", "Beat It", and the 14-minute zombie-themed music video "Thriller".
 In March 1983, with Jermaine, the Jacksons performed on Motown 25: Yesterday, Today, Forever, the same show where Michael debuted the moonwalk during a solo performance of "Billie Jean".